codeBender31/Be_Real/README.md

 ## Required Features

 The following **required** functionality is completed:
-Part 2
+ ### Part 2

 - [x] Users see an app icon in the home screen and a styled launch screen.
 - [x] User can register a new account
 - [x] User can log in with newly created account
 - [x] App has a feed of posts when user logs in
 - [x] User can upload a new post which takes in a picture from photo library and an optional caption
 - [x] User is able to logout

-Part 3
+### Part 3

-- [ ] User can launch camera to take photo instead of photo library
+- [x] User can launch camera to take photo instead of photo library
-  - [ ] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
+  - [x] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
 - [ ] Users can intereact with posts via comments, comments will have user data such as username and name
 - [ ] Posts have a time and location attached to them
-- [ ] Users are not able to see other photos until they post their own (within 24 hours)
+- [x] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented:

 - [ ] Users can pull to refresh their feed and see a loading indicator
 - [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
 - [ ] Users can see location and time of photo upload in the feed
-- [ ] User stays logged in when app is closed and open again
+- [x] User stays logged in when app is closed and open again
+- [x] User receive notifcation when it is time to post

 The following **additional** features are implemented: